IFR Flying in Europe

 Filing the Flight Plan

 The way the ICAO flight plan form is filled in and the physical input method are as per VFR flight plans, but there the similarity ends.
-Whereas VFR FPs get sent using manual addressing to a) the departure; b) the destination and possibly c) some large area FIS service, an IFR FP goes into the Eurocontrol computer and is made available to all the radar control units along the filed route.
+Whereas VFR FPs get sent using manual addressing to a) the departure; b) the destination and usually c) some area FIS service, an IFR FP goes to Eurocontrol only and then Eurocontrol distribute it to the IFR controlling units along the route.

-As with VFR flight plans, one can file the FP using one of the dedicated terminals provided for this purpose at many airports.
+As with VFR flight plans, one can file the FP using dedicated terminals provided for this purpose at many airports.
+In recent years, some countries have set up websites which allow electronic flight plan filing.
+More information is here.
+Today, most pilots file using internet services such as EuroFPL or Rocketroute.

 Getting Notams